beyondgrep/ack2/dev/high-level-principles.md

 ack will still:

-* only search files of types it recognizes
+* have a system for recognizing types of files, to allow including and excluding certain types of files.

 * ignore version control directories, core dumps and other large files